bbauska/CSS-Notes4Pros/README.md

 }

-> By using setting the sprite\'s width and height and by using the
+> By using setting the sprite&apos;s width and height and by using the
 > background-position property in CSS (with an x and y value) you can
 > easily extract sprites from a sprite sheet using CSS.